VCSTDN2024/imad5112-practicum-2025-SamiST10470683/README.md

 - **Learning**: This taught me the fundamentals of Git version control beyond the GUI, providing a deeper understanding of branches, commits, and remotes.

-**Challenge 2**: Debugging the initial code in the early days of the app due to an error in the Android Manifest
+**Challenge 2**: Debugging the initial code due to an error in the Android Manifest

 - **Solution**: Had to declare the activities: (android:name="").